Cochlear Implant Awareness Day

-On February 25th, Ear Science, along with our clients and people from all around the world, come together to celebrate the life-changing impacts cochlear implants have.
+On the 25th of February 2023, Ear Science, along with our clients and people from all around the world, come together to celebrate the life-changing impacts cochlear implants have.

 Cochlear implants are life-changing devices that can help you hear sounds you no longer hear with your hearing aids, restoring your confidence and connecting you to loved ones.